Ethical Issues in California Pro Bono Representation 2022

-The faculty will also address emerging ethical issues in developing areas, such as pro bono clinics, pro bono in Federal courts, and the impact of technology in pro bono legal services.
-This year’s program will feature a special discussion on remote delivery of services and ethical considerations that arise during local or regional emergencies and public disasters, including the Covid-19 pandemic.
+- Understand emerging ethical issues in developing areas, such as pro bono clinics, remote pro bono service, pro bono in Federal courts, and the impact of technology in pro bono legal services.

 Total Credits: 3.00